skoolkid/skoolkit/sphinx/source/skool-macros.rst

 file is copied into the desired location when :ref:`skool2html.py` is run, it can be declared in the :ref:`resources` section.

+If ``fname`` ends with '.wav', but a '.flac', '.mp3' or '.ogg' file with the same basename already exists, that file is used and no WAV file is written.
+This enables an original WAV file to be replaced by an alternative (compressed) version without having to modify the ``fname`` parameter of the ``#AUDIO`` macro.

 The ``flags`` and ``offset`` parameters of the ``#AUDIO`` macro may contain :ref:`replacement fields <replacementFields>`.